walter7878/data-curriculum/README.md

 5. [post] [Machine Learning for Recommender systems](https://medium.com/recombee-blog/machine-learning-for-recommender-systems-part-1-algorithms-evaluation-and-cold-start-6f696683d0ed).
 Part 1 (algorithms, evaluation and cold start).
 6. [post{Kaggle}] [Recommender Systems in Python 101](https://www.kaggle.com/gspmoreira/recommender-systems-in-python-101).
 This notebook is a practical introduction to the main Recommender System (RecSys) techniques.

+## XX Other stuff:
+1. [yt] [The best stats you've ever seen | Hans Rosling](https://www.youtube.com/watch?v=hVimVzgtD6w).
+A classic presentation by statistician Hans Rosling.
+Not technical, but already a classic many of you may know or heard of.
+2. [paper] [On the Measure of Intelligence, François Chollet](https://arxiv.org/abs/1911.01547).
+A fairly lengthy paper on defining & measuring intelligence, as well as a new AI evaluation dataset, the "Abstraction and Reasoning Corpus".